Our cottage garden were designed using “garden rooms”. My garden is small, and the design of garden rooms creates a sense of space and mystery.

 In the background are 3 Agastache, blue fortune, common name: Hyssop.
 It is a flower that attracts hummingbirds and butterflies, and goldfinches love the seed.
 Did you know the scented leaves on Agastache are wonderful for flavoring drinks and drying?
 The flower spikes bloom are season and are drought tolerant.

 One of my most favorite annual is Daucus carota, common name: Queen Anne’s Lace.
 Another common name is Wild Carrot.
 This beautiful white flower would be seen in English Cottage Gardens and was given it’s name for it’s flowers lacy texture.
 It’s a biennial and is related to the carrot.
 If you pull the plant out and smell it’s root you will smell carrot.

 This close up show the lacy texture of Queen Anne’s Lace.
+A cottage garden is highlighted by using her.
 They re-seed easily and blow in different direction in your garden by the wind.
 If you have one plant you will not need to buy another.
 If anyone would like some seeds let me know.

 I’m only half way through the garden’s side…and I think this post is long enough.
 So I will continue in another post.